Processes a table of immune receptor sequences (chains or clonotypes) to

 receptor IDs.

-This function is a core component used within read_repertoires()
+This function is a core component used within read_repertoires() and handles

 different input data structures: